l4n0r/lanor-97/README.md

         <p>Building a decentralized application on a L2 chain, featuring image NFTs generated with AI</p>
     </li>
     <li>
-        <p>Building a server-side application with Django about forecast</p>
+        <p>Building a server-side application with Django about forecast utilities</p>
     </li>
 </ul>
 <br>